 Do you want to know which lens is best for Nikon D610 Camera?
-Which lens is the best bang for the buck and which one you should avoid?
+Which lens is the best bang for the buck, and which should you avoid?

 If so, you will agree when I say: